14 Grams In An Ounce

 Beyond the Avoirdupois Ounce: Troy Ounces

 It’s important to note the existence of the troy ounce, often used in precious metal trading.
 A troy ounce is heavier than an avoirdupois ounce; it's approximately 31.1 grams.
 Confusing the two types of ounces can lead to significant errors, especially in financial transactions involving precious metals.
-Therefore, it is vital to specify whether you're referring to an avoirdupois or a troy ounce to avoid any ambiguity.
+So, it is vital to specify whether you're referring to an avoirdupois or a troy ounce to avoid any ambiguity.

 Frequently Asked Questions (FAQ)